biginterview/biginterview-docs/source/docs/partners/_integration.md

 Interview's track guides and we have the following information:

 * You have the following SSO token for one of their users: `935d85189822bf9c`.
-* You would like to direct that user to an uncompleted track located inside our application at `/members/curriculum?chapter=6`.
+* You would like to direct that user to an uncompleted track located at `/members/curriculum?chapter=6`.

 We can do that with the following URL parameters: